 – Our lodgings for this workshop lie right in the heart of predator action which means that the action happens in close proximity to the camp, so we do not spend hours traveling to photographic locations.

-– This exclusive workshop caters for a maximum of only 3 photographers per vehicle.
+– This exclusive workshop caters for a maximum of only 3 photographers.
 This means that your photography will be unhindered, more creative and will yield better results.
 You are able to shoot out of the left or the right side of the vehicle with plenty of space for your gear.

-– Mala Mala offers one of the best chances you have in Africa of seeing and photographing wild dogs while Mashatu is currently an excellent location for cheetah with 7 resident cheetah in the area.
+– Mala Mala offers one of the best chances you have in Africa of seeing and photographing wild dogs while Mashatu is an excellent location for cheetah.

-– This is a ‘Big Five’ workshop so you will see Africa’s iconic lion, leopard, buffalo, elephant and rhino but without seeing other vehicle traffic.
+– This is a ‘Big 5’ workshop so you will see Africa’s iconic lion, leopard, buffalo, elephant and rhino but without seeing other vehicle traffic.

 – Mashatu is an excellent place to see Africa’s smaller and rarer creatures like civets, genets, owls etc. Night safari drives are conducted throughout this workshop and take place immediately after the sunset when the nocturnal creatures are stirring.

-– For those of you wanting to experience real Africa there is an option of sleeping out on this workshop and photographing an ancient Baobab tree, plus having the opportunity to listen to roaring lions and the other African night sounds.
-Ask about the sleep-out option when booking, it is highly recommended.
+– For those of you wanting to experience real Africa there is an option of sleeping out on this workshop and photographing an ancient Baobab tree and Verreuax’s Eagles in flight, plus having the opportunity to listen to roaring lions and the other African night sounds.
+Ask about the sleep-out option when booking.